 Etihad Airways is a flag carrier and the second-largest airline of the UAE (after Emirates).
 The First Class cabin is located on the forward upper deck of the A380.
 The First Class cabin on Etihad’s A380 is stylish, with two beautifully crafted walls framing a small corridor leading to the forward staircase and contain the sliding entrance doors of the Apartments.
 The lighting patterns in the ceiling projects Arabian mosaic-like figures on the walls and floor, adding to the relaxing atmosphere.

-In my humble opinion, for ambiance, space, look and style, Etihad is best.
-The Emirates cabin is glitzy and full of golds and bright colours which isn’t to my taste.
-The privacy and space is also better on Etihad.
+In my humble opinion, for ambiance, space, look, and style, Etihad is best.
+The Emirates cabin is glitzy and full of golds and bright colors that aren’t to my taste.
+The privacy and space are also better on Etihad.

-Emirates First Class is configured with only four suites per row see upper deck seat map.
-The First Class suites on the sides are ideal for solo travellers (with a generous 3 windows per seat, offering great views), while the 6 suites in the middle are perfect for those traveling with a companion since dividers between these suites can be raised or lowered to provide a feeling of extra spaciousness.
+Emirates First Class is configured with only four suites per row.
+The First Class suites on the sides are ideal for solo travelers (with a generous 3 windows per seat, offering great views).
+In contrast, the 6 suites in the middle are perfect for those traveling with a companion since dividers between these suites can be raised or lowered to provide a feeling of extra spaciousness.

-Etihad, have configured their cabin with only two First Class suites per row which is clearly better.
+Etihad have configured their cabin with only two First Class suites per row which are clearly better.
 See Etihad seat map.
 The very comfortable recliner seat is equipped with in-seat massage and a pneumatic cushion control system.
-The seat has two arm rests: one holds the tray table, while the other holds the Apartment and inflight entertainment system controls.
-By pressing a button, you can change the position of both the ottoman, raise or lower of the window blinds, and control the light settings for a variety of lamps situated within the Apartment.
-Next to the seat, there’s a minibar, stocked with a premium selection of beverages, as well as a cabinet which holds the noise-cancelling headsets.
+The seat has two armrests: one holds the tray table, while the other holds the Apartment and inflight entertainment system controls.
+By pressing a button, you can change the ottoman’s position, raise or lower the window blinds, and control the light settings for a variety of lamps situated within the Apartment.
+Next to the seat, there’s a minibar, stocked with a premium selection of beverages, as well as a cabinet that holds the noise-canceling headsets.

-Clearly, two suites per row is much better than four so once again Etihad wins for the best First Class seat.
+Clearly, two suites per row are much better than four, so once again, Etihad wins for the best First Class seat.

-On Emirates, at the push of a button, the seat automatically reclines into a fully-flat bed of 86 inches (218 cm) long, with fully retractable armrest.
-When you want to sleep, a member of the cabin crews installs a mattress, fluffy pillow and soft duvet.
+On Emirates, at the push of a button, the seat automatically reclines into a fully flat bed of 86 inches (218 cm) long, with a fully retractable armrest.
+When you want to sleep, a cabin crew member installs a mattress, fluffy pillow, and soft duvet.

 Etihad creates an entirely separate bed using the ottoman in your suite, allowing the bed to be made without having to sacrifice your seat.
 If you have a significant other traveling with you, certain rows of the First Class cabin allow you to lower the divider located between suites so that your head is next to your loved one’s head.
 If you want a double bed, you’ll need to upgrade to The Residence by Etihad.

-Emirates and Etihad offer meals equivalent a Michelin-starred restaurant.
+Emirates and Etihad offer meals equivalent to a Michelin-starred restaurant.

 Emirates’ First Class menu is extensive, and you can order whatever whenever.
 These were my lunch choices:

-Appetiser: caviar, presented with traditional selection of finely chopped onion, grated egg, sour cream and lemon, served with melba toast and blinis.
+- Caviar, presented with a traditional selection of finely chopped onion, grated egg, sour cream, and lemon, served with melba toast and blinis

 And this is what I had for dinner:

-Main course: braised beef short ribs, with balsamic juice, braised red cabbage and pan-fired gnocchi with herbs.
+- Braised beef short ribs, with balsamic juice, braised red cabbage and pan-fired gnocchi with herbs

-Dessert: seasonal fruit, an assortment of fresh-cut fruit.
+- Seasonal fruit, an assortment of fresh-cut fruit

 I choose the following items from the menu: